Life brings challenges—but support is here

 - Be a resident of the State of Hawaiʻi.

-- Proof of Hawaiʻi residency (for example: State of Hawaiʻi ID, lease/rental agreement, utility bill, or mortgage statement)
+- State ID, lease or rental agreement, utility bill, or mortgage statement

 - Proof of Native Hawaiian ancestry: